kevinveenbirkenbach/cymais/roles/pc-video-conference/README.md

 You can customize this role by adding or modifying the video conferencing tools installed.
 For example, if there's a need for other applications like Skype or Google Meet, these can be included in the task list.

 ## Support and Contributions
-For support, feedback, or contributions, such as adding support for additional video conferencing tools or improving existing configurations, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, such as adding support for additional video conferencing tools or improving existing configurations, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that enhance the role's functionality are highly welcome.